Former Obama housing chief Julian Castro joins 2020 campaign

 He argued for securing the border in a “smart and humane way.”

 “There is no way in hell that caging babies is a smart or a right or good way to do it.
 We say no to building a wall and say yes to building community.
-We say no to scapegoating immigrants, and yes to ‘Dreamers,’ yes to keeping families together.”
-There are about 700,000 young “Dreamers” who were brought into the U.S. illegally as children; advocates want to provide them with protection deportation and a chance to apply for citizenship.
+We say no to scapegoating immigrants,” he said.

 Joining Castro at the campaign kickoff was his twin brother, Democratic Rep. Joaquin Castro, chairman of the Hispanic congressional caucus and a frequent Trump critic.
 The Spanish-style plaza in the Castro twins’ boyhood neighborhood was packed with supporters who streamed through the gates between a mariachi band.
 Castro had said leading up to his announcement that a Latino candidate was a must in the 2020 field.